Poland and allies seek EU curbs on Russian grain

 Some 70,000 protesters blocked roads in 570 locations in Poland on Wednesday, according to Polish media.

-EU countries and MEPs reached a deal the same day on tariffs in emergency cases on duty-free imports of Ukrainian oats, eggs, poultry, and sugar (but not wheat or barley) in a bid to ease tensions.
+EU countries and MEPs reached a provisional deal the same day on tariffs in emergency cases on duty-free imports of Ukrainian oats, eggs, poultry, and sugar (but not wheat or barley) in a bid to ease tensions.

 Five EU states — Poland, Bulgaria, Hungary, Romania, and Slovakia — also imposed temporary curbs on Ukrainian grain imports last year.
 The Polish, Hungarian, and Slovak bans remain in place for now.